alykhan10/Project-8-Insulin-Control/README.md

-# Project 7: Electric Motors
+# Project #8: Insulin Control
-# Maintaining a Desired Flow Rate through a Power Valve using Direct Current

-● Implemented a controlled voltage source to modulate torque output of a DC motor with back electromotive force
-● Connected the rotational-electromechanical converter and gear box to a rotating valve via a lumped inertia block
-● Integrated a 1D-Lookup Table in Simulink to control flow rate while restricting valve rotation between 0 and 2π rad
+# Configuring an Artificial Pancreas for Closed-Loop Monitoring of Blood Glucose

+● Incorporated a glucose monitor and insulin pump with the defined control algorithm for the biofeedback pathway ● Integrated proportional, integral and derivative (PID) with model predictive control (MPC) to account for variance ● Refined parameters of adaptive control to maintain a glucose homeostasis set-point between 4 and 6 mmol/L